mcanabrava/data-engineering-aws-mba-fiap/2. events_ingestion/README.md

 2. The previous scripts were broken down according to the following:<br>
 2.1 converter-csv-to-json was broken into:
     - converter-csv-to-json-1 that will read from CSV bucket to SQS
-    - converter-csv-to-json-2 that will effectively convert the CSVs to JSONs 2.2 sender-json-to-firehose was broken into:
+    - converter-csv-to-json-2 that will effectively convert the CSVs to JSONs<br>
+2.2 sender-json-to-firehose was broken into:
     - sender-json-to-firehose-1 that will read from JSON bucket to SQS
     - sender-json-to-firehose-2 that will send the JSONs to firehose.